 The tipping point for Spotify can be disputed.
 Was it when Spotify first became profitable in 2018?
 Or when it began to send traditional music retailers into administration in 2013?
 Or earlier still?
 Wherever the tipping point lies, streaming services are now regarded as standard and have not only disrupted the market, but completely upended it.
 Those brick-and-mortar music retailers that failed to prepare are already or will soon be out of business.

 This magnitude of this disruption was highlighted with particular weight by TechTarget’s Tom Goodwin: “Uber, the world’s largest taxi company, owns no vehicles.
 Facebook, the world’s most popular media owner, creates no content.
 Alibaba, the most valuable retailer, has no inventory.
 And Airbnb, the world’s largest accommodation provider, owns no real estate”, stressing how dramatically these innovations have disrupted the market.

-Klaus Schwab, Executive Chairman of the World Economic Forum, describes these disruptions as the beginning of the fourth industrial revolution, and predicts that it will have further significant effects on business.
+Klaus Schwab, Executive Chairman of the World Economic Forum, describes these disruptions as the beginning of the fourth industrial revolution, and predicts that it will have further significant effects on innovation in business.
 He notes that the time it takes new entrant to dominate the market is also decreasing (Google achieved revenues of 1 billion USD within 5 years), profoundly altering the market over brief periods.